How to Grow Clematis

 Clematis prefers a sunny location but will not tolerate excessively hot environments.
 Some varieties will adapt to lower light conditions, such as north- or east-facing exposures, and still bloom quite well.
 Equally important is that the roots of a clematis plant stay cool.
 Provide shade from nearby leafy shrubs or perennials.
 The use of mulch also helps to reduce soil temperatures.

 Perhaps the most challenging aspect of clematis care is their pruning requirements.
 Different varieties flower at different times of the year, and in order to prune properly, one needs to know its blooming habits.
 Generally, clematis can be organized in one of the following groups:

 Blooms in early spring on last year’s growth.
 Prune only dead or weak branches after flowering to tidy the plant.

 Blooms on new growth in May, June or July.
 Light pruning to strong buds in April is recommended to promote branching.

 - Group 3

 Blooms late in the season, from July through the fall.
 They can be pruned back hard in early April to just above a good set of buds, usually around 30 cm.

 Clematis vines need to be supported with a trellis or archway.
-They can also be trained to ramble over stumps, rocks or to grow among shrubbery.
-Taller growing varieties should be selected for archway and arbor applications.
+They can also be trained to ramble over stumps and rocks or to grow among the shrubbery.
+Taller growing varieties should be selected for archway and arbour applications.

 Planting two to three different varieties of clematis will provide a sequence of bloom, contributing a continuous display of colour to the garden.